Martina Trevisan

 Martina Trevisan (/it/; born 3 November 1993) is an Italian professional tennis player.
 She has a career-high singles ranking of No. 18 by the WTA, achieved in May 2023, and a best doubles ranking of No. 138.
 For Italy, she was finalist in the 2023 Billie Jean King Cup and won the 2024 Billie Jean King Cup.

-In 2022, she won her first WTA Tour singles title at the Rabat Grand Prix in Morocco, and reached her first major semifinal at the French Open.
+In 2022, she won the WTA Tour singles title at the Rabat Grand Prix in Morocco, and reached her first Grand Slam semifinal at the French Open (after reaching the first major quarterfinal in the 2021 edition).
+In 2020, she received a nomination for the WTA Newcomer of the Year.
+As the Italian female number one player, she paired with the Italian No. 1, Lorenzo Musetti, as part of the 2023 United Cup, reaching the final but losing to Jessica Pegula in the singles.

 Trevisan has also won one singles title on the WTA Challenger Tour as well as ten singles and two doubles titles on the ITF Women's Circuit.
-Playing for the Italy Billie Jean King Cup team, she has a record of 11–7 (6–4 in singles), as of August 2024.
+Playing for the Italy Billie Jean King Cup team, she has a win-loss record of 11–7 (6–4 in singles), as of August 2026.

-In 2020, she received a nomination for the WTA Newcomer of the Year.
-In 2022, as the Italian female number one player, she paired with the Italian No. 1, Lorenzo Musetti, as part of the United Cup, reaching the final but losing to Jessica Pegula in the singles.